ErdemOzgen/blackdagger-github-infra/README.md

 ## Monitoring Your Scans

 1. Once a scan is launched, you can monitor its progress:
-   - Through the BlackDagger Web Kit interface
+   - Through the Blackdagger Web Kit interface
    - Via GitHub Actions in your forked repository
 2. Results will be available once the workflow completes